ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-9-3.md

-Chapter 9: Mediation and Third-Party Involvement: Identifying When to Involve a Third Party
+Identifying When to Involve a Third Party
 ===========================================================================================

 In some cases, conflicts in small businesses may be too complex or emotionally charged to resolve with internal conflict management strategies.
 In these situations, involving a third party can be an effective approach for resolving conflicts.
 In this chapter, we will explore when it is appropriate to involve a third party.